When someone shows you who they are, believe them

 Trash and talking

 The thing is, you want to believe that the words coming out of the person in front of you, are true.
 What a waste of energy it must be to question the validity of everything you’re told.
 But words are cheap.
 It’s actions that speak volumes.
-And unfortunately our generation throw words around like the empty takeaway coffee cups, rolling around on the floor of the passenger side of my car.
+And unfortunately, our generation throw words around like the empty takeaway coffee cups, rolling around on the floor of the passenger side of my car.

 Red flags, red flags… pay attention!

 Everyone makes mistakes yes, this is true.
 I’ve made a solid handful of them in my time.
-I like to think that I learnt from each of them.
+I like to think that I learned from each of them.
 I didn’t need to make the same mistakes over and over, especially if I knew they continuously hurt other people.
 Your AWESOME personality that actively seeks the positives in people means you’re more likely to acknowledge obvious red flags as a genuine mistake.
 Give that person the benefit of the doubt so to speak.
 But what happens if these ‘mistakes’ keep happening?
 Do you keep making excuses for their behaviour?
 If you’re in love then the answer is probably yes.
 You will argue several points of view and brush off questionable behaviour as an anomaly (jeez there’s a lot of anomalies eh?).
 God knows I’ve made thousands of excuses for being lied to the last 4 months.
 I never noticed that with the lies, he was actually showing me who he really was.
 Those rose tinted glasses wanted to see only the positives (and there were many).
 I wanted to believe the words.
-That he was be the person he repeatedly told me he was.
+That he was the person he repeatedly told me he was.
 But when people show you who they are, believe them.
 The first time.

 “I don’t trust people who don’t love themselves and tell me, ‘I love you.’ … There is an African saying which is: Be careful when a naked person offers you a shirt.” – Maya Angelou